PumpkinPounder/Pumpkin-Thumb-It/README.md

 # 📌 Overview

-Thumbnail Maker v5 is a Windows GUI application for creating clean thumbnail packs from video files and folders.
+Pumpkin’s Thumb It v5 is a Windows GUI application for creating clean thumbnail packs, animated previews, and screenshots from video files and folders.

 It is designed for torrent upload preparation, media previews, and fast thumbnail generation for large video folders.